Estimating Orbital Parameters of Direct Imaging Exoplanet Using Neural Network

-With the flow-matching-based neural network, the orbital parameters of $\beta$ Pictoris b can be inferred through the two-step procedure described above.
-First, the neural network provides an initial proposal for the eight orbital parameters.
-Next, the accurate posterior distribution is obtained by injecting this initial proposal into the PTMCMC algorithm.
+\secprl{Results} With the flow-matching-based neural network, the orbital parameters of $\beta$ Pictoris b can be inferred through the two-step procedure described above.
 Our FM-MCMC results demonstrate two major improvements over previous parameter estimation methods that rely solely on either machine learning or traditional sampling algorithms.
-Specifically, FM-MCMC not only achieves higher accuracy in estimating the orbital parameters compared to methods that rely solely on NPE--reducing biases and better capturing the true posterior distributions, but also demonstrates substantially improved computational efficiency relative to traditional sampling algorithms, such as nested sampling or PTMCMC, by requiring fewer likelihood evaluations and converging faster to the target posterior.
-This combination of enhanced precision and efficiency makes FM-MCMC a particularly powerful approach for accurate and practical parameter estimation in exoplanetary orbital studies.